Higher Koszul duality and connections with $n$-hereditary algebras: Higher Koszul duality

 Twisting by $(-)_{\mu^{-q}}$ and using the equivalence $\D^b(\modu B) \simeq \stgrmodu \Lambda$ in a similar way as in the beginning of this proof, we obtain

 Applying $\nu_{na-1}$ on both sides yields

-From the assumption $nk<l_i$ along with the description of $l_i$, we deduce that $0 \leq q-1 \leq m_i$.
-As long as $na>1$, the expression (\ref{contradiction}) hence contradicts \cref{n-rep-fin}, so we can conclude that the third condition of \cref{higheralmostKoszuldef} is satisfied.
+From the assumption $nk<\ell_i$ along with the description of $\ell_i$, we deduce that \mbox{$0 \leq q-1 \leq m_i$}.
+As long as $na>1$, the expression (\ref{contradiction}) hence contradicts \cref{n-rep-fin}, so we can conclude that the minimality condition in \cref{almost n-T-Koszul} is satisfied.
 If $na=1$, the algebra $B$ is semisimple.
-In particular, this implies that $l_i=1$, so the condition is trivially satisfied in this case.
+In particular, this implies that $\ell_i=1$, so the condition is trivially satisfied in this case.

-It remains to prove that $T$ satisfies part (2) of \cref{periodisk ortogonal}, i.e.\ that for each $i \in \{1,\dots,t\}$, we have $\Ext_{\gr \Lambda}^{nk+l}(T,T^i \langle k \rangle) = 0$ for $l \neq 0$ and $nk+l < l_i$.
-If $nk+l \leq 0$, this is immediately clear, so we can assume $nk+l > 0$.
+It remains to prove that $T$ satisfies part (2) of \cref{periodisk ortogonal}, i.e.\ that for each \mbox{$i \in \{1,\dots,t\}$}, we have $\Ext_{\gr \Lambda}^{nk+l}(T,T^i \langle k \rangle) = 0$ for $l \neq 0$ and $nk+l <\ell_i$.
+If \mbox{$nk+l \leq 0$}, this is immediately clear, so we can assume $nk+l > 0$.
 This yields

-In the case $k < 0$, this is zero by \cref{lemma} \textit{(6)}, and we can thus assume $k \geq 0$.
+In the case $k < 0$, this is zero by \cref{lemma} \textit{(7)}, and we can thus assume \mbox{$k \geq 0$}.

 As $\widetilde{T}$ is a tilting object in $\stgrmodu \Lambda$, a similar argument as in the proof of \cref{Characterization} yields an isomorphism